Skip to content

 \bsecret\b

-Sub-patterns of a pattern can be "extracted."
-Thus, not only can we verify that a string matches a particular pattern, but we can also extract from that string the elements corresponding to the sub-patterns of the pattern that have been enclosed in parentheses.
-For example, if we are parsing a string containing a date in the format dd/mm/yy and we also want to extract the elements dd, mm, and yy from that date, we would use the pattern (\d\d)/(\d\d)/(\d\d).
+The subsets of a model can be "retrieved".
+In this way, not only can we check that a string corresponds to a particular model, but we can also retrieve from this string the elements corresponding to the model subsets that have been enclosed in brackets.
+So if we're analyzing a string containing a date dd/mm/yy and we also want to retrieve the elements dd, mm, yy of this date, we'll use the model (dd)/(dd)/(dd).

 public Regex(string pattern)

-Once the regular expression pattern is constructed, it can be compared to strings using the IsMatch method:
+Once the template regular expression has been built, it can be compared with strings using the IsMatch :

 public bool IsMatch(string input)